allenlcp/Udemy_Design_Patterns/Notes.md

 * delegation is the concept of one class "delegating" its behavior to another class
 > don't do all stuff by yourself, delegate it to a respective class
 > when you delegate, you are simply calling up some class which knows what must be done
-> don not really care how it does it, all you care about is that the calss you are calling knows what it needs to do
+> don not really care how it does it, all you care about is that the class you are calling knows what it needs to do

 * delegation can be viewed as a relationship between objects where one object forwards certain method calls to another object, called its delegate

 * delegation is an extreme example of object composition
 > shows that you can always replace inheritance with object composition as a mechanism for code reuse
-> delegation means that you use an object of another calss as an instance variable, and forward messages to the instance
+> delegation means that you use an object of another class as an instance variable, and forward messages to the instance

 * it is better than inheritance for many cases
 > it makes you to think about each message you forward - the instance is of a known class, rather than a new class
-> it does not force you to accept all the methods of the super calss - you can provide only the methods that really make sense
+> it does not force you to accept all the methods of the super class - you can provide only the methods that really make sense

 Advantages
 * the primary adv of delegation is run-time flexibility - it makes it easy to compose behaviors at run-time and to change the way they are composed